Causal Process Mining from Relational Databases with Domain Knowledge: An Approach to Causal Process Mining

 \subsubsection{Causal Process Template Definition}

 The left outer join over the selected tables has yielded a relation, in which each row is a causally connected tuple.
-Our approach requires a process expert to specify a partial order over the selected relations.
-We call such a partial order \gls{cpt}. \begin{definition}[Causal Process Template] For a set $Z = \{ R_1,\dots,R_n \} \subseteq Cat$, we call the partial order $\prec~\subseteq Z \times Z$ over a set of relations \acrfull{cpt}. \end{definition}
+Our approach requires a process analyst to specify a partial order over the selected relations.
+We call such a partial order \acrfull{cpt}. \begin{definition}[Causal Process Template] Let $Cat= \{ r_1,\dots,r_n \}$ be a catalog.
+A \acrfull{cpt} is a partial order $\prec~\subseteq Cat \times Cat$ over the relations of the catalog. \end{definition}

 The \gls{cpt} is the basis for constructing the causal relationships over the activities of a process.
-This can be for instance, the \acrshort{er}-Diagram or an adaptation of it.
+It can be defined based on the \acrshort{er}-diagram or on an adaptation of it.
 In our example, a customized \gls{cpt} could define that the \emph{Customer Pickups} is a causal successor of \emph{Purchase Orders} and not of \emph{Order Items} as it is defined in the \acrshort{er}-Diagram.
-After the relevant tables are selected and the \gls{cpt} is defined, the construction of the \glspl{ceg} can be done.
+After the catalog and the \gls{cpt} are defined, the \acrfull{ceg} is constructed.